Why this matters

 Arkansas cottage food — your questions answered.

-Production date, your name, address, and phone (or ID number if you registered for privacy), product name, ingredients in descending order, and the disclaimer: "This product was produced in a private residence that is exempt from state licensing and inspection.
+Each package needs the date produced, your name, address, and phone — or an optional ID number from the Arkansas Department of Agriculture that replaces your home address for privacy — the product name, ingredients in descending order, and the exact disclaimer: "This product was produced in a private residence that is exempt from state licensing and inspection.
 This product may contain allergens."

 Arkansas cottage food laws: what is the short version?